wcpos/.github/profile/README.md

 - [Desktop App](https://github.com/wcpos/electron/releases)
 - [iOS & Android Apps](https://github.com/wcpos/managed-expo/labels/preview) _(requires [Expo Go](https://expo.dev/client))_

+If you're just curious and don't want to install anything, you can play with the nightly version on the [development store](https://wcposdev.wpengine.com/pos) with login/pass: demo/demo.

 ### Disclaimer

 > :warning: ***DO NOT, under any circumstances, install the nightly version on a live site.***